Pectus Treatment Program

 - CPX (Cardiopulmonary Exercise Testing)

 - After testing, you will have another appointment with your child’s treatment team to review the results.
-After this review, your family will decide whether to proceed with pectus excavatum surgery
+After this review, your family will decide whether to proceed with pectus excavatum surgery.

-- If surgery is chosen, Jacqueline, our pectus program coordinator, will work with your family to schedule the procedure and the necessary steps.
+- If pectus surgery is chosen, Jacqueline, our pectus program coordinator, will work with your family to schedule the procedure and the necessary steps.
 In most cases, surgery is not an emergency, so timelines can accommodate what is best for your family.

 - Finally, your child will undergo their Nuss procedure, where 65% of patients are sent home the same day for recovery.